cchitsiang/awesome-stars/topics.md

 - [andretietz/retroauth](https://github.com/andretietz/retroauth) - A library build on top of retrofit, for simple handling of authenticated requests
 - [pengwei1024/LogUtils](https://github.com/pengwei1024/LogUtils) - More convenient and easy to use android Log manager
 - [wasabeef/Blurry](https://github.com/wasabeef/Blurry) - Blurry is an easy blur library for Android
-- [immutables/immutables](https://github.com/immutables/immutables) - Annotation processor to create immutable objects and builders.
-Feels like Guava's immutable collections but for regular value objects.
+- [immutables/immutables](https://github.com/immutables/immutables) - Java annotation processor to create immutable objects and builders.
+Sweeps boilerplate code under the rug since 2013!
 - [klinker24/Android-TextView-LinkBuilder](https://github.com/klinker24/Android-TextView-LinkBuilder) - Insanely easy way to define clickable links within a TextView.
 - [vinaygaba/CreditCardView](https://github.com/vinaygaba/CreditCardView) - 💳 CreditCardView is an Android library that allows developers to create the UI which replicates an actual Credit Card.
 - [Yalantis/GuillotineMenu-Android](https://github.com/Yalantis/GuillotineMenu-Android) - Neat library, that provides a simple way to implement guillotine-styled animation